tomverchere/tomvercheremm/_portfolio/art_skills.md

 I'm learning GTSAM for this...
 Let's hope it goes well!
 This pays the bills :)

-{% include gallery caption="This is a sample gallery to go along with this case study." %}
+{% include gallery caption="This is a sample gallery." %}